 For those of you that have never heard of “Chicken Tinga” before, Chicken Tinga is an authentic Mexican dish that has a smokey, spicy flavor from one of its signature ingredients, chipotle peppers.
 Typically, you boil the chicken, shred it and then simmer it in a sauce on the stovetop.
-But, to make life just a little more easier, I tossed all of the ingredients in the Crockpot! #ilovecrockpots
+But, to make life just a little easier, I tossed all of the ingredients in the Crockpot for these Crockpot Chicken Tinga Tacos! #ilovecrockpots

 Ingredients (serves 6-8):